-How to disable the Gutenberg editor in WordPress 5.
+How to disable or deactivate the Gutenberg editor in WordPress 5.
 Adding a snippet to your functions.php file is all that is required.

 When installing WordPress you should change the default database prefix and username for security reasons.

 PHP version 5.6 will not be supported from the 1st of January 2019 and onwards.
 PHP 7.0 will likewise lose its security support on December 3 2018.
 Please update your PHP version to 7.1 or 7.2 if you haven’t done so already.
 Read more about the topic and what actions you should take on the […]

 Maintaining a WordPress site is not as easy as one may think.
 There are numerous thing which can go wrong, especially during updates on the site.
 If you are maintaining WordPress sites but you don’t consider it one of your core business areas, then it might be a good idea to let someone who does […]

 What should you use your staging site for?
 Perform all theme, plugin or code updates Test out new plugins or themes Test out new styling or features Perform tests on after updates Security and stability Updates, upgrades and testing A staging site is where you should perform all updates and changes before applying them to […]

 Caching plugins can be a great asset in serving your WordPress site faster to end-users, but it’s not always a good idea to have caching active.
 Here are a few website states where using a caching plugin is not a very good idea: When developing the site When developing your site you tend to do […]